 - ARRIVAL – Get to your assigned field at least 30 minutes before the scheduled start time.
 Introduce yourself to the coaches, check field conditions, to make certain there are no holes, standing water or sprinkler heads that could cause injuries.
 Make sure both goalposts are securely anchored and cannot tip over and the nets are securely fastened.
 If they are not anchored or weighted down, ask the home team coach to rectify the situation.
 If goals are not anchored or weighted down, you will NOT play the game.
 No excuses.
 Safety first.
 NO weighted down goals NO GAME.
 For further information on Field Playability please click HERE

-- PLAYER/COACHES CHECK-IN – Each coach will give you a WYSL Official Roster with all players and coaches.The Lineup contains a listing of the players, their jersey #’s and the coach’s signature.
+- PLAYER/COACHES CHECK-IN – Each coach should give you an Official Roster with all players and coaches.The Lineup contains a listing of the players, their jersey #’s and pictures, and the coach’s signature.

-– HARD COPY ROSTER REQUIRED – GUEST players without the WYSL Guest Form, ARE NOT ALLOWED to play.
+– HARD COPY ROSTER REQUIRED – GUEST players ARE ALLOWED.
+Please check with Assignor for documentation needed.